Albert Goldman (politician): Smith Act trial

 In 1941, Goldman was a defendant as well as chief defense counsel in the Minneapolis trial of top Socialist Workers Party leaders accused of violating the Smith Act—a prosecution pushed owing to the SWP's continuing opposition to American participation in World War II.
 The defendants in this case were convicted and served prison terms ranging from 12 to 16 months.
+Goldman received a 16-month sentence.

 While in prison, Goldman worked with Felix Morrow to develop criticisms of the SWP and Fourth International leaderships.
 They claimed that predictions of a revolutionary wave after World War II had been proved incorrect, and that Stalinism, far from being destroyed (as Trotsky had predicted) had been strengthened.
 They also became critical of the party's organizational structures.
 The pair were only able to convince a small minority of the party of their positions, although this included key figures including Jean Van Heijenoort and James T. Farrell.

 Following his release from prison in 1943, Goldman found himself disbarred from legal practice.
 He was forced to establish a car-rental business as a means of paying the bills while he worked for readmission to the Illinois bar.
 He would not be successfully reinstated to the bar until 1956, only a few years before his death.